MaciejGit6/trident-dbg/README.md

 A lightweight C++ debugger for x86_64 Linux.
 Built to explore OS internals, memory management, and the ptrace system call API

-Trident is an interactive, user-space debugger for x86_64 Linux applications, written entirely in modern C++.
-It was engineered from the ground up to explore the complex boundary between user-space execution and the operating system kernel.
+I built Trident because I wanted to stop treating debuggers like black boxes and actually understand how they hijack a process.
+It’s a lightweight, interactive debugger for x86_64 Linux, written in modern C++ (mostly to get better at low-level systems stuff).

-Rather than relying on existing debugging frameworks, Trident implements core debugging primitives from scratch.
-Under the hood, it leverages the ptrace system call to intercept, control, and observe the execution state of child processes.
+Instead of just wrapping an existing library, I wrote the core primitives from scratch to see how the OS actually handles execution control.
+It’s been a deep dive into the ptrace system call and the constant battle between user-space and the kernel.

-Core Architecture & Capabilities:
+What it actually does:

-Execution Control: Implements process attachment, single-stepping, and continuation using ptrace and waitpid state management.
+Process Control: I’m using ptrace and waitpid to handle attaching to processes, single-stepping through instructions, and resuming execution without crashing everything.

-Software Breakpoints: Injects INT 3 (0xCC) trap instructions directly into process memory to halt execution at specific memory addresses.
+Breakpoint Injection: This was the coolest part to implement.
+It works by literally overwriting a byte of the target’s code with an INT 3 instruction (0xCC) to force a trap, then cleaning up the mess afterward.

-State Inspection: Reads and mutates CPU hardware registers and raw memory blocks within the target's address space.
+Register & Memory Tweaking: You can peek into (and actually modify) CPU registers and raw memory blocks while the process is paused.

-Binary Parsing: Navigates ELF (Executable and Linkable Format) layouts to map execution states to underlying binary structures.
+ELF Parsing: I had to get comfortable navigating ELF structures to make sense of the binary layout and map where things are actually happening in memory.

-This project serves as a practical demonstration of low-level systems programming, robust memory management, and a deep understanding of Linux OS internals.
+Basically, this project was my "final boss" for learning Linux internals and seeing how memory management works when you're the one in the driver's seat.